 capacitance values in a small package.

-Electrolytic caps are "polarized", meaning they can only be operated with a lower voltage on the
+way they can be operated without damage is with a lower voltage on the

 Decreasing the Filter Capacitance

-to sag during peak demands like a percussive bass note or sudden chord.
+During peak demands, like a percussive bass note or a sudden chord, the

-When the supply voltage in an amplifier circuit drops, the gain goes down.
-Then,
+When the voltage supply sags, the gain of the amplifier goes down.

 be musically desirable, improving the "feel" of the amplifier

 However, if you lower the filter capacitance by too much, unfiltered AC

 hum can propagate through the amp.